sshyran/MarkLogic-NiFi/README.md

 1. Put your ML admin username/password in gradle-local.properties (a gitignored file, so you'll need to create it)
 1. Run ./gradlew -i mldeploy (uses Gradle to deploy a small test application to ML)
 1. cd ..
-1. Run "mvn clean install"
+1. Run "mvn clean test"

 You should have output like this: